klaxer/klaxer/README.md

 Run the container:
-`docker run -v $(pwd):/klaxer --name klaxer_instance -i -t klaxer` This will start the flask server.
+`docker run -v $(pwd):/klaxer --name klaxer_instance -i -t klaxer` This will start the hug server.

 To get a shell in the container:
 `docker exec -it klaxer_instance bash`

 ## Development
 Run the klaxer server:
-`flask run -p 8000 &`
+`hug -f klaxer/api.py`

 Run the simulator:
 `python -m klaxer.simulator`